 Eaglemoss saw an exciting opportunity: delivering collectibles digitally, via a mobile app.
-As well as the weekly or monthly collectibles which are shrink-wrapped with a magazine or delivered by post, a new app would allow users to collect digital goodies directly to their mobile.
+As well as the weekly or monthly collectibles which are shrink-wrapped with a magazine, a new app would allow users to collect digital goodies to their mobile.

 Eaglemoss has publishing rights for a My Little Pony, one of the best loved and most popular children’s brands.
 They decided to pilot their “digital partware” idea with a Magical Mysteries periodical.
 To make sure that the product worked for its users and presented a viable revenue model, Eaglemoss engaged milo to develop a prototype and to test this new concept for a pilot.